Many men with prostate cancer are eager to find a suitable prostate cancer diet.

 A diet rich in healthy oils, omega 3, fruits, and veggies is a great choice for a fully functioning prostate.

 Another thing to have in mind is heterocyclic amines.
 These chemicals can form in poultry, fish, or meat when the product is cooked at very high temperatures.
-The risk may be low, but they can cause cancer.
+The risk may be low, but they have been linked to cancer.

 The goal is simple.
-Instead of saturated fats, a lot of salt, and sugar, people can choose monounsaturated fats to lessen the possibility of cancer death.
-These are avocados, olive oil, nuts, etc. Soy foods can be a healthy alternative to meat, at least from time to time.
+Instead of saturated fats, excessive salt, and added sugars, opt for monounsaturated fats found in avocados, olive oil, nuts, etc. Soy foods can be a healthy alternative to meat, at least from time to time.

 After getting a prostate cancer diagnosis, and even before that, people should eat healthily and focus on fresh produce.

-Depending on the cancer stage or the possibility for cancer recurrence, patients may be advised to get hormone therapy.
+Depending on the cancer stage or the risk of recurrence, patients may be advised to undergo hormone therapy.

 But, only a doctor can suggest the most beneficial treatment after analyzing the state of the prostate cancer cells.